oracle/oracle-database-operator/docs/observability/README.md

 ```

 ## Defining an Exporter Config File
-A YAML configuration file for the exporter can be provided by setting the `--config.file=`
+Exporter 2.4.0 and later require a YAML configuration file.
+Set the `--config.file=`
-command-line argument.
-It is recommended to use the configuration file from the 2.0.0 release of the exporter
+command-line argument to the path of that file.
-and onwards.

 To configure the exporter config file, set the path to the YAML file
 under `spec.deployment.args` from which to read the config from.
 The configMap